lezhnev74/ddd-generator/README.md

 Each class is complimented with empty test so I can keep TDD-ing.

 ## Configuration
-This tool will generate different types of objects in given folders, and test folders.
+This tool will generate different types of primitives in given folders, and test folders.
 There is a stub folder with templates for new files which can be tweaked as well.

 ## Usage
 ```
 #Comman API
-<tool> generate <layer> <subject> <psr-4 namespaced name>,...,
+<tool> generate <layer> <primitive> <psr-4 namespaced name>,...,
 ```

 ```